 - Dairy products, as some children are intolerant to casein (milk protein)

-- Corn, soy, and eggs, as these are also common allergens
+- Corn, soy, and eggs, as are also common allergens

 Eliminating these foods from the diet helps promote natural healing of the intestinal tract, which can be especially beneficial for children with autism or ADHD.